 Yeah, that’s true.
 That’s my take on caregivers as well.
 It’s like, everything goes on hold, and everything revolves around the other person.
 So whatever you had in mind, to do for yourself, it stops.
 And, most caregivers don’t go back to it.
-They, put themselves last on the list of to do things.
+They, put themselves last on the list of to-do things.

 Bill Gasiamis 58:38

-And it’s really disheartening to see that it’s like, hang on a sec, take a break, go away for whatever, you know, organize some way to not be in this situation for a day or half a day or whatever, and go back to experience something that you need to experience in the summer that you’d like or something that you enjoy or something that’s not about stroke recovery, or helping somebody or whatever.
-But they don’t really do they.
+And it’s disheartening to see that it’s like, hang on a sec, take a break, go away for whatever, you know, organize some way to not be in this situation for a day or half a day or whatever, and go back to experience something that you need to experience in the summer that you’d like or something that you enjoy or something that’s not about stroke recovery, or helping somebody or whatever.
+But they don’t do they?

 Donna Figurski 59:05

 You know I give talks about that.
 Because when I go out to give caregiver talks, and this is something that I talk about all the time, it’s not something I did.
-That’s why I could talk about it because I know I should have, but what I do is I carry these little stones around that I purchased, and I call them I’m going to pick one I really like it’s a tummy time stone.
+That’s why I could talk about it because I know I should have, but what I do is I carry these little stones around that I purchased, and I call them I’m going to pick one I like it’s a tummy time stone.

 Donna Figurski 59:33